Roosevelt Jazz Auditions for 2023-24 placements

 • Play one time through the melody, play a little ‘solo break’ in the last two bars, then improvise over the chord changes for one chorus only.

-• Do not play the melody as it is written, rhythmically, but rather, swing it in a way which sounds good to you.
+• Do not play the melody as it is written, rhythmically, but rather, swing it in a way that sounds good to you.

 • Listen to a variety of recordings, both vocal and instrumental, to give you a better idea of how jazz musicians perform this tune.